-One of the unexpected perks of getting hitched?
-(Besides all the obvious and oh-so-wonderful ones!)
+One of the unexpected perks of getting hitched (besides all the obvious and oh-so-wonderful ones)?
 Planning a wedding also means being able to pencil in some great, quality girl time before the big day.
-New York may be known for its nightclubs and the allure of staying out until 4 a.m.— which makes it a go-to locale for bachelorette parties—but the city also offers up some amazing venues for your bridal shower.
-Check out these out-of-the-box ideas to enjoy with the ladies in your life.
+New York may be known for its nightclubs and the allure of staying out until 4 a.m.—making it a go-to locale for bachelorette parties—but the city also offers up some amazing venues for your bridal shower.

+Julie Zangrilli is a self-taught perfumer with one chic nose.
+Her Brooklyn studio, Nova, is an olfactory dream, a space awash in natural, phthalate-free fragrances, all manufactured in New York City and beautifully displayed for your custom mixing pleasure.
 Nova offers amazing group classes that can include drinks and light bites.
 Up to 10 guests can pony up to the Nova Scent Bar, which presents 12 seasonal fine fragrance blends, ready for mixing into a completely customized scent that's tailored to your taste and skin chemistry.
 Leave with your very own scent, inside some insanely gorgeous packaging, to boot!

 The McKittrick Hotel, fabled home to Sleep No More, has another hushed event up its sleeve—a secret garden brunch at Gallow Green, its lush rooftop space.
 Complete with endless carafes of mimosas and big band music galore, you and your girls can escape from the city life, bask in the rooftop sun and feel like you've been whisked away far, far beyond Manhattan to your own garden oasis.